 When making changes to the Reporting Framework, the PRI:

 - Reviews signatory input.
-This includes feedback from calls, meetings, FAQs and free text answers in the Reporting Framework.
+This includes feedback from calls, meetings, FAQs and free text answers in the Reporting Framework, among others.

 - Consults with the Reporting and Assessment Advisory Committee, working groups, other advisory committees and groups of engaged signatories who provide direct feedback.